Chris Guignon, AIA, LEED AP,

-Chris has a deep interest in how the built environment informs our understanding of the world and how it shapes our future.
+Chris has a deep interest in how the built environment informs our understanding of the world and shapes our future.
 His research has focused on sustainability as the fundamental framework for long-term design thinking.
-Prior to returning to evolveEA in 2013, Chris worked in Moshe Safdie’s Boston office working on a variety of projects, including residential units, mixed use high rises, master planning, and other complex developments.
-Chris’ commitment to sustainability is infused into his work and while at Safdie he had a research fellowship exploring sustainable and architecturally integrated approaches to car-sharing.
+Prior to returning to evolveEA in 2013, Chris worked in Moshe Safdie’s Boston office working on a variety of projects, including residential units, mixed-use high rises, master planning, and other complex developments.
+Chris’ commitment to sustainability is infused into his work, and while at Safdie took part in a research fellowship exploring sustainable and architecturally integrated approaches to car-sharing.

-Outside of the workplace, Chris keeps up on his academic pursuits and illustrations.
-He has taught design studios at the University of Pittsburgh and Boston Architectural College.
-He was Managing Editor of Thresholds, MIT Architecture’s journal of architecture, art, and media culture, and was an editor on the recently published I Want to be Metropolitan-Boston Case Study (ORO Editions).
-His architectural comics have been published by the MIT Department of Architecture, and highlighted in Testing to Failure: Design & Research in MIT’s Department of Architecture.
-Chris is a LEED Accredited Professional; he received his BA in Architectural Studies from the University of Pittsburgh and his MArch from the Massachusetts Institute of Technology.
+Outside of the workplace, Chris teaches architectural design at the University of Pittsburgh, including an upper-level studio exploring sustainability and housing.
+He was Managing Editor of Thresholds, MIT Architecture’s journal of architecture, art, and media culture, and his architectural comics have been published by the MIT Department of Architecture and exhibited in China as part of the Get It Louder exhibition in Beijing.
+Chris is a Registered Architect, a LEED Accredited Professional (BD+C), and an Ecodistricts AP.
+He received his MArch from the Massachusetts Institute of Technology and BA in Architectural Studies from the University of Pittsburgh.